 A comprehensive guide to buying annual travel insurance including what to look out for, the pitfalls to avoid and the questions to ask

-In January last year, British adrenaline junkie Ben Cornick jumped out of a plane in Fiji at 12,000 feet.
+Back in 2014, British adrenaline junkie Ben Cornick jumped out of a plane in Fiji at 12,000 feet.
 There was no way to know at the moment he leapt out of the aircraft that his parachute wouldn’t work properly and that he would plummet to Earth, breaking his leg in three places and shattering his elbow.

 It gets worse: Ben hadn’t bought travel insurance and had to pay £20,000 upfront for treatment to save his leg.
 His parents pulled together their life savings and readied to sell their house.